FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-12-21-deploy-a-hugo-static-site-to-azure-with-github-actions.md

 Having done that we now have a `public` folder where our hugo site was built in.

-We want to get our blog items now to our Azure Web App and the other static content like images, js, css etc. to the static web app on Azure.
+We want to get our blog items now to our Azure Web App and the other static content like images, js, css etc. to the storage account on Azure.

-First, we copy all the items for the static web app in a folder called `public/dist-cdn`
+First, we copy all the items for the storage account in a folder called `public/dist-cdn`

 ```
 - name: 'Copy Files to: homepage/public/dist-cdn'